mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 L = [p₁,S₁; p₂,S₂; ... ; pn,Sn]
 ```

+In general, each outcome Sᵢ of a lottery can be either an atomic state or another lottery.

+---

 for example 0,1,2 ice cream scoops ,it has to have preferences among them called prizes, specific outcomes.
 A and B might   be various numbers of scoops. we have to have preference among the prizes. but we also have to be able to order our preferences among the lotteries , which are situations where you're not sure which prize are going to get and not shown here.